malombardi/python_tests/data_analysis/README.md

 * CTL (Fitnes)
 * TSB (Freshness)
 </br>

-**cycling.py** Contains the same cycling_analytics notebook in one program.
+**cycling** Contains the same cycling_analytics notebook in one program.
 Also can get newer data and save it for later usage. </br>